gnolang/gno/docs/how-to-guides/simple-library.md

 - We defined the logic of our library into a package called `tapas`.
 - The package imports another gno package, which is deployed at `gno.land/p/demo/rand`
 - We use the imported package inside of `GetTapaSuggestion` to generate a random index value for a tapa

+You can view the code on [this Playground link](https://play.gno.land/p/5SQQ-r2_Vos).

 ## Conclusion